 Dr. Saloni Krishnan, Lab Director

-I am a lecturer at Royal Holloway, University of London.
-I lead the N-CoDe Lab.
+I am a Reader (~Associate Professor) at Royal Holloway, University of London and I lead the N-CoDe Lab.
 My research focuses on how language is represented in the brain, and how organisation this might differ in those with developmental speech and language disorders, like DLD or stuttering.